openshift/hypershift/docs/content/how-to/aws/index.md

 ```

+!!! note "Legend"
+    - **Orange:** OCP objects directly related with AWS.
+    - **Cyan:** Provider agnostic OCP objects.
     - The *dotted* lines are associations among AWS Components created by the CLI or the Operator
     - The **thick** lines are objects created by the CLI into AWS platform and needed by the Hypershift Operator to work properly

+## AWS Components and Hypershift

+As you've seen, we've been showing all the components created, managed, not managed, etc... in the Hypershift life cycle.
+In this section we want to dissect who creates what and what not in this 4 stages:

+- Pre-required and Unmanaged Hosted Cluster AWS account
+- Infra managed by hypershift in Management AWS account
+- Infra managed by hypershift in Hosted Cluster AWS account
+- Infra managed by kubernetes in Hosted Cluster AWS account

+#### Pre-required and Unmanaged Infra in Hosted Cluster AWS account

+=== "Public"
+    - 1 VPC
+    - 1 DHCP Options
+    - 1 Public Subnet (for Public HostedCluster)
+    - 1 Internet Gateway
+    - 1 NAT Gateway
+    - 1 Security Group (Worker Nodes)
+    - 1 Route Tables (Public)

+=== "Private"
+    - 1 VPC
+    - 1 DHCP Options
+    - 1 Private Subnet (for Private HostedCluster)
+    - 1 Internet Gateway
+    - 1 NAT Gateway
+    - 1 Security Group (Worker Nodes)
+    - 1 Route Tables (Private)

+=== "PublicAndPrivate"
+    - 1 VPC
+    - 1 DHCP Options
+    - 2 Subnets
+        - 1 Private Subnet (for Private HostedCluster)
+        - 1 Public Subnet (for Public HostedCluster)
+    - 1 Internet Gateway
+    - 1 NAT Gateway
+    - 1 Security Group (Worker Nodes)
+    - 2 Route Tables (1 Private, 1 Public)

+#### AWS Infra Managed by Hypershift

+=== "Management Cluster"
+    - Kube API Server Load Balancer

+=== "Hosted Cluster"
+    - Kube API Server Load Balancer
+    - Ingress Service Load Balancer (for Public Hosted Clusters)
+    - Private Link (for Private Hosted Clusters)

+#### AWS Infra Managed by Kubernetes

+=== "Management and Hosted Cluster"
+    - Elastic Load Balancer

 ## Networking flow